kre8tions/Alex-Chung-Portfolio/README.md

 ### Our Process:

-* Prep our data thru exploratory data analysis and data wrangling
+* Prepping our data thru exploratory data analysis and data wrangling
-* Clean, lemmanize, tokenize our text
+* Cleaning, lemmatizing and tokenizing our text
-* Vectorize our processed text to start the natural learning process using scikit-learn and spaCy.
+* Vectorizing our processed text and start the natural learning process using scikit-learn and spaCy.
-* Use KMeans Clustering to discover topical clusters
+* Using KMeans Clustering to discover topical clusters
-* Finally, we will extract important topical keywords using Latent Dirichlet Allocation
+* Finally, extracting important topical keywords using Latent Dirichlet Allocation

 ![](https://github.com/kre8tions/Alex_Chung_Portfolio/blob/main/Images/NLP%20of%20Covid19%20Tweets.JPG)